romestylez/BlackSharkLib.swift/readme.md

 I dont have the capacity to provide free support.
 If you want me to implement this library into your application, i may be open for work.
 Feel free to contact me.

+# Known usages
+The following apps are known to implement this library. check them out.
+(Want your app here? open a issue/pr)
+- [Moblin](https://github.com/eerimoq/moblin) - Adjust the light and adjusts the fanspeed and heat-power automaticly depending on metrics given by the phone, to make the use of the cooler as quiet as possible during live broadcasts.